 Department of Educational Studies in Psychology, Research Methodology, and Counseling

 The primary mission of the Department of Educational Studies in Psychology, Research Methodology, and Counseling is to offer quality graduate programs to an interdisciplinary grouping of students.
 The department offers MA, EdS, and PhD degrees in counselor education, a PhD in educational research, a PhD in school psychology, a MA in educational psychology (without a concentration or with concentration options in Learning and Assessment or School Psychometry), an EdS in educational psychology (with an emphasis in school psychology), and a PhD in educational psychology.
-Beyond these formal degrees, the department offers graduate certificate programs in qualitative research and quantitative research.
+Beyond these formal degrees, the department offers graduate certificate programs in qualitative research, quantitative research, and measurement/psychometrics.

 Faculty